Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-lT59LnhiKdI.md

 ### Transcript

-> have you tossed around the idea of survival i i mean i i think it has been thought of and i don't think it's going to be a thing it's i don't think survival is something that we want to pursue no
+> have you tossed around the idea of survival- I mean- I think it has been thought of and I don't think it's going to be a thing it's I don't think survival is something that we want to pursue no